CloudLabsAI-Azure/Cloud-Native-Application/labguide/Deploy theApplication-to-Azure-Kubernetes-Service.md

     ```bash
     choco install azure-cli
     ```
-    > **Note:** If you are unable to see the pop for Signin minimize the command prompt to view the popup window.
+    > **Note:** If you are unable to see the pop-up for Signin minimize the command prompt to view the pop-up window.

 1. On the **Sign into Microsoft Azure** tab, you will see the login screen, in that enter the following email/username and then click on **Next**.